snallabot/snallabot-service/README.md

 #### EA Token Refresher

-There are two EA tokens: access_token and refresh_token.
-The access_token expires after 4 hours, and then to retrieve a new one you use the refresh_token.
-This will give you a new access_token and refresh_token.
+There are two EA tokens: `access_token` and `refresh_token`.
+The `access_token` expires after 4 hours, and then to retrieve a new one you use the `refresh_token`.
+This will give you a new `access_token` and `refresh_token`.
 Seemingly, both tokens will eventually expire after around 10 days of usage.
 Snallabot keeps all dashboards refreshed, and exports data with [ea_refresher.ts](https://github.com/snallabot/snallabot-service/blob/main/src/dashboard/ea_refresher.ts) file.
 This is an example of a way to keep data fresh.
 I recommend using it as reference and writing your own.

 #### Youtube Notifier